-Lufthansa gets a dream deal for 787s with Boeing.
+UPDATED STORY JUNE 25 – Lufthansa gets a dream deal for 787s with Boeing.
 It has bought five 787-9s that have been built for another customer but were canceled last year.
-Bring on Norwegian, which canceled a purchase agreement for five Dreamliners in June 2020 together with 92 MAX.
-The German flag carrier announced the follow-on order on May 3, together with an order for five extra Airbus A350-900s.
+While previously thought to have been for Norwegian, the Dreamliners actually are whitetails for HNA Group.
+The German flag carrier announced the follow-on order on May 3, together with an order for five extra Airbus A350-900s, but the actual number is only two.

 The Lufthansa press release says: “Due to the dramatic impact of the coronavirus pandemic on global aviation, aircraft that had been ordered by some airlines could not be delivered in the past twelve months.
 Lufthansa held talks with Boeing and found a way to buy five 787-9 that were already manufactured.”
 That usually means they are available at very favorable prices, hence the dream deal for 787s.

-Looking at the Dreamliner production list, the Norwegian aircraft are the only and most obvious ones eligible to end up in either Frankfurt or Munich.
+Looking at the Dreamliner production list, the Norwegian aircraft looked like the most obvious ones eligible to end up in either Frankfurt or Munich.
+Norwegian canceled a purchase agreement for five Dreamliners in June 2020 together with 92 MAX.
 They are Line Number 955 destined for Norwegian Air UK, 971, 983, and 1011 for Norwegian Air Sweden.
 The fifth aircraft for Norwegian isn’t showing on the list.
 The first four aircraft flew in January and February 2020, the fourth in June last year.

 They have all been produced in Everett and are currently waiting for inspections of the (aft) fuselage sections to check if they have issues with skin flatness, as reported by Airinsight.
 Boeing CEO David Calhoun said during last Wednesday’s investor’s call that he expects most of some 100 Dreamliners that were in inventory by late March to be delivered this year.